gretacappello/Blob_detection/README.md

 ### 1. Convert FITS Files to PNG

-Before running the detection model, convert your `.fits` files into `.png` format using the provided conversion script.
+Before running the detection model, convert your `.fits` files into `.png` format using the provided conversion script (fits_png_converter.py).

 This step is required to ensure compatibility with the deep-learning pipeline.